Islandix + Abbey

 Many were tested before coming up with this kit.
 Mitutoyo tips are the gold standard and these are just as good.
 Possibly better if you appreciate the large-diameter knurled locknut on the lateral probe.

-Note: Islandix tips are for indicators with M2.5 threads, which is the standard for indicators in most of the world outside America.
+Note: Islandix tips are for indicators with M2.5 threads, which is the standard for indicators in most of the world.
 Indicators offered in the Islandix online shop are all M2.5-threaded.

 Scaling Wheel Analytics